 How It Works

 The youth apply to our program on their own initiative.
 Next, they’re paired up in a group of 6 with youth their own age and 3 volunteer mentors.
 The group then spends one day on the weekend getting outside.
 They also spend one night during the week working on what’s going on inside with workshops on communication and life skills.

 We provide these opportunities for growth at no charge.
 Zip.
 Zilch.
-And the best part?
+And, want to know the best part?
 If the BYEP’er has perfect attendance they can keep the gear.
 It’s our hope too that they have a few tools to get outside now and have grown a bit in the process too.

 Since we started in 2001, we’ve seen kids come through our program with some pretty tough stories.
 But, these same kids have come back to us.
 They come back and volunteer to be mentors and reach out to kids that are in the same place they were a few years ago.